Microsoft system blamed for N.J. vaccine-booking glitches

 In late January, the Redmond-based company touted its Microsoft Vaccination Management platform — usable by those seeking shots and by health providers — to register, schedule, track supplies and otherwise streamline the biggest inoculation effort in U.S. history.

 The platform has yet to work correctly for New Jersey in the state’s effort to inoculate its residents against the coronavirus, according to two administration officials who asked not to be identified discussing contractual issues.
-Governor Murphy and State Health Commissioner Judith Persichilli acknowledged there was an issue with Microsoft in a Feb.
+Gov. Murphy and State Health Commissioner Judith Persichilli acknowledged there was an issue with Microsoft in a Feb.
 10 briefing, but didn’t go into detail about the problems.

 Since the state’s CovidVaccine.nj.gov website went live Jan.
 5, the software has booked thousands of appointments.
 But it’s also blocked users, lost registrations, double-booked residents and crashed for periods of five minutes to three days, the officials said.
 Though Microsoft has worked daily on the troubles, the officials said they had no confidence that they’ll get all the features called for in its contract with the company.